MicrosoftDocs/azure-devops-docs/docs/extend/publish/overview.md

 | Unpublish | Only **free extensions** might be unpublished.                  |
 | Remove    | Your extension must have **zero (0)** installs to be removed. |

+> [!IMPORTANT]
-**Important**: If you must remove your extension because of legal or security problems, contact the [Marketplace team](mailto:vsmarketplace@microsoft.com).
+> If you must remove your extension because of legal or security problems, contact the [Marketplace team](mailto:vsmarketplace@microsoft.com).
 We review the request and manually delete the extension.

 1. Select the extension on your [publisher page](https://aka.ms/vsmarketplace-manage) and choose **Unpublish** on the menu.